dagbdagb/APCnotes/README.md

 # APCnotes
 Lessons learned for managing APC gear.
 These are my cliff-notes for handling of APC PDUs, UPSes and ATSes with NMC2 and NMC3.
 Hopefully, it acts as a shortcut for someone handed the task of bringing their APC stuff up to date.
 A simple bash-script at the end provides for a quick way to configure the essentials for your APC NMC.

+If you find errors, omissions or have information you find to fit in with the rest of this document, feel free to contribute a PR.

 ## Disclaimer
 I take no responsibility of any kind for the results of following instructions or trusting information found here.
 Instructions/information found on the Internet may be incomplete, incorrect, deceiving and/or malicious.
 Trust, but verify.